intuition-dev/mbToolBelt/readme.md

 ## SlotCustel overview

 - Why leverage components for your front end development?
-The answer should be same for anything in front end development: reduce cost of development and matinanance, and improved UX/UI.
+The answer should be same for anything in front end development: reduce cost of development and maintenance, and improved UX/UI.
 So let me show you a very good way to be a productive front end software developer.

 - Why custom elements?
-The big 3 front end frameworks (Vue, React, Angular) are more than a decade old and require downloading and maintaing a 3rd party library.
+The big 3 front end frameworks (Vue, React, Angular) are more than a decade old and require downloading and maintain a 3rd party library.
 Also, I have not seen them improve productivity of front end development relative to even LAMP.
-Custom elments are built into the browser!
+Custom elements are built into the browser!

 - How to use Custom Elements to maximize the benefits?
 Ans: They are Custom!
 So you create them per page|screen.
-A costly mistake based on my expereince is to prematurely leverage DRY for CustEl.
-Instead use a rule of 3: When you use it a 3rd time, cosnider a way to  reuse - but not before.
+A costly mistake based on my experience is to prematurely leverage DRY for CustEl.
+Instead use a rule of 3: When you use it a 3rd time, consider a way to  reuse - but not before.
 (Also people prematurely add a design system in a Custel, when it can remain at page level) But short story is: Custom per page!